Maria Alexander

-Maria Elena Alexander is an American writer of horror and dark fantasy stories and poetry, best known for her award-winning novels Mr. Wicker and Snowed.
+Maria Elena Alexander is an American writer of horror and dark fantasy stories and poetry, best known for her award-winning novels Mr. Wicker (2014) and Snowed (2016).

 Background and early career

 Alexander was born in Hayward, California.
 She first started writing at the age of eight: she contracted chicken pox and was forced to stay home with nothing to occupy her, so she began to create stories.
 She attended Ponderosa High School, and earned a bachelor's degree in English from California State University, Sacramento.

 Alexander's career as a professional storyteller began in 1988, when she co-founded Dead Earth Productions, a horror Live Action Role-Playing company in the San Francisco Bay Area.
-She was Dead Earth's Lead Writer from 1989–1996.
+She was Dead Earth's Lead Writer from 1989 to 1996.

 Alexander entered the world of online game writing in 1994, when she became World Designer and In-World Storyteller for Fujitsu America's WorldsAway project, one of the first graphical virtual worlds.
 Working under Randy Farmer, she created the history, mythology, and cohesive storyline for the Dreamscape.

 In 1997, Alexander began a film mentorship under Clive Barker and moved to Los Angeles.
 Her screenplays were subsequently quarterfinalists for the Austin Film Festival in 1998 and 1999, and the Nicholl Fellowship in 1999.